kubernetes/community/contributors/design-proposals/storage/grow-volume-size.md

    Cons:
    * I don't know if there is a pattern that exists in kube today for shipping shell scripts that are called out from code in Kubernetes.
-Flex is different because, none of the flex scripts are shipped with Kuberntes.
+Flex is different because, none of the flex scripts are shipped with Kubernetes.
 3. Ship resizing tools in a container.